amanmavi9818/Decessiom-Tree-classifier-on-bank-data-/README.md

 # Decessiom-Tree-classifier-on-bank-data-
-this repo has entire code fot decision tree and its hyper parameter tuning
+this repo has entire code for decision tree and its hyper parameter tuning